BackofenLab/mechRNA/README.md

 ```

 The hypothesis-driven mode parameters can also be specified for screening mode.
-Screening mode is computationally expensive and should be executed with multiple workers [--num-worker] and ideally on a cluster [--mode sge/pbs].
-Slurm support coming soon!
+Screening mode is computationally expensive and should be executed with multiple workers [--num-worker] and ideally on a cluster [--mode slurm/sge/pbs].

 Feel free to change **my_project** to any name you want.
 The TSV file with the prediction results will be generated in **my_project**.

 #### Example run with lncRNA 7SL

-This is the validation case from Gawronski et. al (DOI: )
+This is the validation case from Gawronski et. al (DOI: 10.1093/bioinformatics/bty208)

 To run MechRNA on this lncRNA, type the following when in the mechrna root directory: